CalilDrissi/dev-reports/Cube CSS Methodology.md

-composition as skeleton - handles the layout where elements are placed
+composition as skeleton -  is the layout system handles the layout where elements are placed